-- Students are dismissed from the building at 3:00 p.m.
-There is no early dismissal on PLC Tuesdays. - Students should go home without delay, unless participating in an activity. - The building closes at 4:00 p.m., and students should be off school grounds.
+- Students are dismissed from the building at 3:00 P.M. - Students are required to only exit from the main entrance, door one. - Students should go home without delay, unless participating in an activity. - The building closes at 4:00 P.M., and students should be off school grounds.